The Brand Continuum

 Brittleness (too little activation)

 The organisation isn’t doing enough to generate meaning or sustain its own understanding.
-Interpretation weakens because there is nothing new to interpret.
+Interpretation weakens because there’s nothing new to interpret.

 This is why Dormant and Dynamic sit on opposite sides of the same risk.
-One looks empty, the other looks hyperactive, but both are operating out of proportion.
+One looks stationary, the other looks hyperactive, but both are operating out of proportion.

 The pattern is so consistent that once you understand proportion, collapse stops looking mysterious.
 You can see it months before the organisation itself can feel it.
 Every failure begins with a proportion problem, and every recovery begins with restoring it.